phpmyadmin/phpmyadmin/setup.rst

    protect the phpMyAdmin installation directory because using config does not require a user to enter a password to access the phpMyAdmin installation.
-Use of an alternate authentication method is recommended, for example with HTTP–AUTH in a  file or switch to using ``auth\_type`` cookie or http.
-See the  of this :abbr:`FAQ (Frequently Asked Questions)` for additional information, especially :ref:`faq4_4`.
+Use of an alternate authentication method is recommended, for example with HTTP–AUTH in a :term:`.htaccess` file or switch to using ``auth\_type`` cookie or http.
+See the :ref:`faqmultiuser` for additional information, especially :ref:`faq4_4`.
 #.
 Open the `main phpMyAdmin directory <index.php>`_ in your browser.
    phpMyAdmin should now display a welcome screen and your databases, or a login dialog if using :abbr:`HTTP (HyperText Transfer Protocol)` or cookie authentication mode.
 #.
 You should deny access to the ``./libraries`` and ``./setup/lib``
    subfolders in your webserver configuration.
-For Apache you can use supplied  file in that folder, for other webservers, you should configure this yourself.
+For Apache you can use supplied :term:`.htaccess`  file in that folder, for other webservers, you should configure this yourself.
 Such configuration prevents from possible path exposure and cross side scripting vulnerabilities that might happen to be found in that code.